Baháʼu'lláh's family: Gawhar

 Gawhar was born in Kashan to a Bábí family of the city.
-She was brought to Baghdad by her brother Mirza Mihdiy-i-Kashani with his intention reportedly being for her to serve the household and Ásíyih Khánum.
-Baháʼu'lláh married her some time around 1862.
+The time, location, and details of Baha'u'llah's third marriage are not very clear.
+Around 1862, she was brought to Baghdad by her brother Mirza Mihdiy-i-Kashani to serve in Baha'u'llah's household and Ásíyih Khánum.
+Under Islamic law and social norms, a woman entering a man's household needed to be related either by family or through marriage.
+Baháʼu'lláh married her sometime around 1862.
+Sources differ on whether this marriage took place in Baghdad in 1863 or after Gawhar joined him in 'Akka' around 1870.
 When Baháʼu'lláh left Baghdad in 1863, unlike the other two wives, Gawhar remained in Baghdad.
-During her time in Baghdad she stayed and lived with her brother.
-Shortly afterwards, the Baháʼí community of Baghdad was rounded up and exiled to Mosul, among them Gawhar and her brother.
-Her brother wrote a number of times asking Baháʼu'lláh to allow them to enter Akká and finally he accepted.
-Brother and sister arrived in late 1870.
-Gawhar may have been a maid of the first wife of Baháʼu'lláh when he married her.
-Baháʼu'lláh and Gawhar had one daughter, Furúghíyyih who was born in ʻAkká.
+During her time in Baghdad, she stayed and lived with her brother.
+Shortly afterwards, the Babi-Baháʼí community of Baghdad was rounded up and exiled to Mosul, among them Gawhar and her brother.
+Her brother wrote many times asking Baháʼu'lláh to allow them to enter Akká, and finally he accepted.
+Brother and sister arrived in late 1870, but were to live outside the barraks where the rest of Baha'u'llah's family lived.
+Baháʼu'lláh and Gawhar had one daughter, Furúghíyyih, who was born in ʻAkká in about 1871.
 Both mother and daughter were declared Covenant-breakers after the death of Baháʼu'lláh.
 Gawhar died sometime between 1892 and 1921.

 Furughiyyih

 Relatively little is known about Furughiyyih.
-Furughiyyih was the daughter of Baháʼu'lláh and she was married to Siyyid Ali Afnan, the son of the Báb's brother-in-law.
-She, her husband and her children (in particular her eldest Nayyir), all sided with Muhammad-ʻAli, and were labelled Covenant-breakers.
+She was married to Siyyid Ali Afnan, the son of the Báb's brother-in-law.
+She, her husband, and their children (in particular her eldest Nayyir), all sided with Muhammad-ʻAli and were labelled Covenant-breakers.
 She bore four children: